Be Pono Outdoors

 Cat feces can contain parasites that cause toxoplasmosis, a disease that can be fatal to native birds and native monk seals.
 It can also make humans sick and cause issues with pregnancies.
 Cat feces should only go in a litter box in your house, and then into the garbage.
 Learn more about monk seals and toxoplasmosis.

 In addition to caring for pets in your home, never feed feral cats.
 The concept “Trap Neuter Return” or TNR has been shown time and time again to not work as a tool for reducing the feral cat population over time.
-On the contrary, maintaining a cat colony signals to people who want to abandon their pet that they can do so and someone else will care for their abandoned cat.
+On the contrary, maintaining a cat colony may signal to people who want to abandon their pet that they can do so and someone else will care for their abandoned cat.
 Abandoning cats is illegal and punishable by a fine.

 Did you watch all of our Pono the Nēnē videos?
 Time to claim your reward and let others know that you’re with Pono!